frederic-perez/AmE-dictionary/data/dictionary.md

 __appellate__ _adj_ :three::hammer:
 __appetizer__ _n_ :pencil2: :es: _(drink)_ aperitivo, _(food)_ tapas
 __apple cart__
+__apple-knocker__ _n_ /AP-uhl nok-uhr/ __1__ [:scroll: The phrase came from fruit harvesters using long sticks to dislodge the hanging crop.]
+A country bumpkin.
+One of the many terms that city slickers applied to less sophisticated rural dwellers (“rube,” “hayseed,” and “Gomer” are others).
+Someone who hails from a rural place and is regarded as unworldly. _Ugh, those apple-knockers move too slow for life here in the big city._ __2__ An ignorant or unsophisticated person. __3__ A baseball player, especially a batter. __4__ A fruit picker, farmer, or seller.
 __applesauce__
 __applied science__ _n_
 __apportion__ _v_ :three: (apportioned) Give out as one’s portion or share. _Syn_ divvy up, share, deal